Call Us

 What are the physical signs of depression?

 Depression is something that can impact both the body and mind.
-While many people understand and recognise the emotional symptoms, many misinterpret the physical signs of depression and believe that they stem from illnesses related to the body rather than the mind.
-This misinterpretation can result in people with depression remaining undiagnosed and not getting the treatment that they need in order to feel better.
+While many people understand and recognise the emotional symptoms, many misinterpret the physical signs of depression and believe they stem from illnesses related to the body rather than the mind.
+This misinterpretation can result in people with depression remaining undiagnosed and not getting the treatment they need in order to feel better.

 Understanding the physical signs of depression